 Service to the Department

-Across my studies at MSU, I have served as a doctoral student representative on three different departmental committees.
-Through membership on the Faculty Advisory to the Chair Committee and the Doctoral Education Committee, I have discussed programatic concerns and possibilities for faculty and students alike.
+Across my studies at MSU, I served as a doctoral student representative on three different departmental committees.
+Through membership on the Faculty Advisory to the Chair Committee and the Doctoral Education Committee, I discussed programatic concerns and possibilities for faculty and students alike.
 This included framing for a Department of Teacher Education statement of purpose and organizing critical conversations and programs about academic writing, respectively.
 Additionally, as a member on the Doctoral Mentoring Committee, I facilitated induction programs related to professional and personal aspects of the doctoral student experience.
 Similarly, as an invited practicum committee member for a number of graduate students at MSU, I provide feedback and mentoring to early year graduate students’ first forays into empirical research.

 Service to the Institution

 Although I have had many opportunities to serve within the Department of Teacher Education at MSU, I also sought occasions to provide service beyond my home department.
 For example, in my first year of study, I collaborated with a faculty member to bring filmmaker and mother Michèle Stephenson to campus to discuss the documentary, American Promise.
 This event was in alignment with MSU's larger Project 60/50 which commemorated the 60th anniversary of Brown v.
 Board of Education and the 50th anniversay of the Civil Rights Act of 1964.

 Additionally, I obtained two teaching and learning fellowships--one situated in MSU's Residential College in the Arts and Humanities and the other co-located in the MSU Graduate School and MSU's Hub for Innovation in Learning and Technology.
 Through these fellowships, I engaged faculty and doctoral colleagues in critical conversations about teaching and learning in the university.